dimaslanjaka/static-blog-generator/src-posts/2019/12/complete-external-link-immediately-with.md

 title: Complete the External Link immediately with the Noopener Rail
 webtitle: WMI Gitlab
-subtitle: If you add an external link in the template or in the post and use the target=_blank attribute, then immediately complete the
+subtitle: If you add an external link in the template or in the post and use the target_blank attribute, then immediately complete the
 lang: en
 date: 2019-12-18T01:16:00.000+07:00
 type: post